Adiytisuman24/Stock-portfolio-dashboard-suman/README.md

 - 15-second cache duration to prevent API abuse
 - Batched requests for multiple symbols
 - Graceful error handling with fallback data
+****for now u dont have to change any api key as it is public yahoo and google finance api keys that runs smoothly on this platform so just download the api key and enjoy the portfolio managment upto 1000 credits and after that u can use ur own api keys and then use it up.

 ## 🔑 API Configuration